 - Writing it all down will help you see just how repetitive your obsessions are.

 - Writing down the same phrase or urge hundreds of times will help it lose its power.

 - Writing thoughts down is much harder work than simply thinking them, so your obsessive thoughts are likely to disappear sooner.

 Rather than trying to suppress obsessions or compulsions, develop the habit of rescheduling them.

-Create a tape of your OCD obsessions
+Create a tape of your OCD obsessions or intrusive thoughts

 - Recount the obsessive phrase, sentence, or story exactly as it comes into your mind.

 - Play the tape back to yourself, over and over for a 45-minute period each day, until listening to the obsession no longer causes you to feel highly distressed.

 - By continuously confronting your worry or obsession you will gradually become less anxious.
 You can then repeat the exercise for a different obsession.

 Tip 4: Reach out for support